Mimerme/donbot.rs/README.md

 ## Feature List

 - [x] Automatically curate and upload highlight reels of Twitch clips to YouTube
-- [ ] Bind a key to generate a clip from a stream
+- [ ] Bind a key to generate a clip from a stream and optionally download it
 - [ ] Automatically generate clips from a stream based on chat messages
 - [x] Play a sound on a local machine whenever a chat messages